dataiscool/Six-Puzzle/README.md

 Goal state: [[0,1,2],[5,4,3]]

 Breadth first search, uniform cost search, depth first search and iterative deepening are implemented to observe their behaviour.

+An example output from Breadth First search is given below: